githubugadm/githubugadm/README.md

 # Valmir Donizete
-## DevOps Specialist & Backend Developer
+## Automation Analyst & Backend Developer

 Hi!
-I'm a passionate DevOps and Backend Developer focused on building scalable and efficient systems that bridge technology and business.
-I thrive on automating processes, managing cloud infrastructures (AWS, Docker, Kubernetes), and crafting secure and robust APIs using Python and Java.
+I'm Valmir Donizete, an enthusiastic Automation Analyst and Backend Developer dedicated to creating efficient, scalable systems that drive innovation and optimize business processes.
+I specialize in automating workflows, building robust backend solutions, and integrating technologies seamlessly to enhance performance.

+With a strong focus on backend development and process automation, I thrive on solving complex challenges and implementing tools that streamline operations.
+Whether it’s scripting, backend architecture, or workflow optimization, I’m passionate about delivering impactful solutions.

-When I'm not coding, I enjoy collaborating with teams, solving complex problems, and exploring innovative technologies.
-My goal is to create impactful solutions that make a difference in the digital landscape.
+Outside of coding, I enjoy collaborating with teams, exploring emerging technologies, and continuously learning to stay at the forefront of the digital landscape.
+My mission is to leverage technology to create meaningful and lasting results.

 ---